Transitional Doctor of Physical Therapy (tDPT) Degree Program

 Attend one of our optional three-day, on-campus immersions as a part of your program.
 This immersive interprofessional experience will allow you to complete this course four-to-five weeks prior to the fully online option.
 Learn alongside your peers through collaborative team projects, and foster interprofessional problem solving, professionalism, leadership growth, and communication strategies.
 Hear what people are saying about our on-campus immersion program.

 You will be responsible for the cost of travel and other expenses associated with optional immersion.
-Immersions are offered at one of the university’s four campuses.
+Immersions are offered at one of the university’s five campuses.

 International tDPT Students